nick-bugxhunter/threatmodgpt/readme.md

 ## Star the Repo

-If you find STRIDE GPT useful, please consider starring the repository on GitHub.
+If you find THREATMOD GPT useful, please consider starring the repository on GitHub.
 This helps more people discover the tool.
 Your support is greatly appreciated! ⭐

 ## Features
 - Simple and user-friendly interface